 - Many photoshop plugins do not incorporate upgrades and so many users end up using backdated services.

-- Photoshop demands regular license validation, which is a costly affair.
+- Photoshop demands regular license validation, which is cost expensive.

 So now what?